tobiasbriones/standard-for-java/draft.md

 ## Points

 - Don't use final for local variables as it should be the default so skip it and use effectively final instead.
+Mostly everything must be final by default, but it's more wrong to copy the `final` boilerplate 100% of the time than using effectively final.
 - Never use the LHS variable type when using `new` on the RHS.
 - Try to use type inference most of the time.